 Susan Oubari, founder of Breathe in Paris, is a pioneer of breathwork in France.
 She has integrated breathing techniques with Reiki and guided meditations to offer a holistic experience.

-Her unique approach is based on four pillars: spiritual coaching, Reiki, guided meditation and breathwork.
-Each of her sessions is meticulously tailored to the individual needs of her clients, guaranteeing a profound transformation.
+Her unique approach is based on four pillars: spiritual coaching, Reiki, guided meditation, and breathwork.
+Each session is meticulously tailored to her clients' individual needs, ensuring profound transformation.

 Through her intensive 170-hour training program, Susan also trains breathwork facilitators.
-This program allows participants to become certified experts, able to guide individuals and groups.
+This program allows participants to become certified experts, capable of guiding individuals and groups.

-Susan is also the author of the book "Breathwork: Breathe to Change", co-written with Emilie Veyretout, which has already helped many people discover the benefits of this method.
+Susan is also the author of the book "Breathwork: Breathe for Change," co-written with Emilie Veyretout, which has already helped many people discover the benefits of this method.
 Her expertise and energy make her a key figure in the field of personal development.

 Breathwork in Paris: where to practice?